 It was those who managed to jump the barrage who gave us the most trouble.
 With half of our long-guns turned aloft, I foresaw we would not have enough to establish successive ground barrages and so ordered the barrage back two miles, from which positions our "curtains" began to close in again, this time, however, gauged to explode, not on contact, but thirty feet in the air.
-This left little chance for the Sinsings to leap either over or under it hand-to-hand fighting with the few of the enemy who managed to reach our lines, and sixty-two in the crew and "kite tail" force of swooper No.4, which had been located by one of the enemy's ultronscopes and brought down with long-gun fire.
+This left little chance for the Sinsings to leap either over or under it.